east-sussex-county-council/Escc.WebApplicationSetupScripts/README.md

 The ASP.NET 4.0 ISAPI modules aren't enabled by default in IIS.
 This ensures they're activated.

-### CreateApplicationPool($applicationPoolName, $classicMode)
+### CreateApplicationPool($applicationPoolName, $classicMode, $dotNet2)

-Creates an ASP.NET 4.0 application pool with the name you specify.
-By default it runs in Integrated mode, but set the optional `$classsicMode` parameter to `true` to make it run in Classic mode.
+Creates an application pool with the name you specify.
+By default it runs in Integrated mode using the .NET 4.0 CLR, but set the optional `$classsicMode` parameter to `true` to make it run in Classic mode, and set the optional `$dotNet2` parameter to `true` to make it run using the .NET 2.0 CLR (for .NET 2.0 to 3.5.x).

 ### CreateWebsite($websiteName, $wwwrootPath, $applicationPoolName)